 Heat pumps save carbon emissions.
-Unlike burning oil, gas, LPG or biomass, a heat pump produces no carbon emissions on site (and no carbon emissions at all, if a renewable source of electricity is used to power them).
+Unlike burning oil, gas, LPG or biomass, a heat pump produces no carbon emissions on site (and no carbon emissions at all, if a renewable source of electricity is used to power them): clean heating.
 As the electric grid decarbonises the carbon emissions from using a heat pump falls each year.

 Heat pumps save space.
 There are no fuel storage requirements.

 Heat pumps are safe.
 There is no combustion involved and no emission of potentially dangerous gases.
 No flues are required.

 Heat pumps require less maintenance than combustion based heating systems.

 Heat pumps last longer than combustion based boilers.

 Heat pumps can provide cooling in summer, as well as heating in winter.

 When buildings are connected with a Heat Sharing Network – a cold water district circuit – rejected heat from buildings needing cooling can be recycled to heat buildings that need heating.

 The key advantage of using a GSHP is that the coefficient of performance is higher than an ASHP in winter, because the temperature in the ground is higher than the ambient air temperature.

 Another advantage of using a GSHP is that the coefficient of performance for cooling is much higher than for an ASHP in summer, because the temperature in the ground is lower than the summer air temperature.